TylorS/typed/apps/website/content/guides/server-rendering-and-hydration.md

 If one check fails, follow its owner: response data/encoding, host and marker compatibility, or the browser's subscriptions and events.
 A single label such as "SSR works" is too broad to locate the failure or establish that this handoff is correct.

+For mixed-framework output, see [which integrations preserve streaming SSR](/explore/streaming-framework-integrations).